theidiotmachine/WA1/README.md

     1. [ ] closure capture
     1. [ ] call function with closure
     1. [ ] optimization - don't capture consts, you have all the information to roll them inline.
 This is awesome because I don't think JS can do this
-1. templates
+1. templerics
-    1. [ ] generate meta code to turn into templates, type check against unknown
+    1. [x] for funcs generate meta code to turn into templates
-    1. [ ] we are going to do this at compile time!
-Yes, thank me later
+    1. [ ] for types generate meta types
 1. containers
     1. [ ] arrays
     1. [ ] hashmaps (probably called 'objects' to be JS friendly)